Nathan's Hot Dog Eating Contest 2018: Joey Chestnut Breaks Record in Victory

 Another eater is beginning to approach the level of Chestnut's Fourth of July dominance as well in the form of Miki Sudo.

-Prior to the men's competition on Wednesday, Sudo ate 37 hot dogs to win women's event for the fifth year in a row.
+Prior to the men's competition on Wednesday, Sudo ate 37 hot dogs and buns to win women's event for the fifth year in a row.

 Michelle Lesco finished a distant second with 28, while Juliet Lee was third with 25.